 The Patient Portal is a method to provide a line of communication between practices and their patients.
-You can send messages directly to the patient, provide them access to their health records, assign forms for patients to fill out electronically, and allow them to schedule their own appointments with minimal fuss.
+You can send messages directly to the patient, provide them access to their health records, assign forms for patients to fill out electronically, and allow them to schedule their own appointments with ease.

 This article is intended to provide an overview of the basics of using Patient Portal from a practice's standpoint, and give some perspective on what the patient will see vs. how your office will interact with the Patient Portal.

 Setting up the Patient Portal requires the assistance of MacPractice Support.
 Refer to the Setting Up the Patient Portal article for more information on setting up the Patient Portal.
 Once MacPractice Support has assisted you and your Portal is accessible via the provided URL, you can refer to this article to guide you in how to use the Portal.

 - Granting Patients Access To The Portal

 - Exporting Clinical Summaries to the Patient Portal